Engineering Team Assessment

 Skill gaps, role fit, performance.
 Only evaluated once the system around the person is working.
 Firing someone operating inside a broken structure just means their replacement inherits the same problems.

 2-4 weeks embedded in the team.
 Standups, code, interviews, observation.
+Three lenses triangulated: what engineers report (DX survey), what stakeholders experience (pulse survey), and what the systems show (deployment data, cycle times, cost data).
+The diagnostic signal is in the gaps between perspectives.
 People say different things when their manager isn't in the room.

 Deliverables

-- Optional: ongoing fractional leadership to drive execution
+• Optional: ongoing fractional CTO engagement to drive execution

 Ready to talk?